 The undiminished relevance of Villiger’s work is underscored by the inclusion of works by the contemporary artists Alexandra Bachzetsis, Lou Masduraud and Manon Wertenbroek.
 These younger women artists present thematically related works – distributed throughout the entire exhibition – in dialogue with Villiger and at the same time represent strong contemporary positions.
 The artists have been selected based on their exploration of similar themes to those of Villiger.
 Bachzetsis in collaboration with Julia Born presents This Side Up, a video installation of the artist moving in all directions in a confined space, much like the way Villiger writhes, turns and shapes her own body under the eye of her Polaroid camera.
 Masduraud presents Petrifying basin (kisses with the nymphs), a sculptural installation and small wall objects that playfully and sensually rethink organic life and anchors mythological traditions in the present day.
 And finally, Wertenbroek presents a selection of objects addressing the boundaries between the skin and surrounding world and reflects on themes such as unveiling and veiling

 The exhibition is accompanied by a monograph on the latest research on Hannah Villiger’s practice and influence.
 Villiger is often likened to an artist’s artist, which has inspired the editors to invite artists who knew her to contribute texts, including Katja Schenker, Beat Streuli, and Claudia and Julia Müller.
 The book, part of a series of monographs by Muzeum Susch and Skira, will be published in March 2023.

-The project can be realized thanks to the valuable collegial support of Hannah Villiger's (Basel) estate.
+The project can be realized thanks to the valuable collegial support of Foundation THE ESTATE OF HANNAH VILLIGER.